Si j'avais au moins...

 "Si j'avais au moins..." ("If I Had at Least...") is a song recorded by French singer Mylène Farmer.
 This pop rock ballad was written by Farmer with music composed by Laurent Boutonnat.
 It was the third single released, from her seventh studio album Point de suture (2008), on 16 February 2009.
-Directed by Bruno Aveillan, the accompanying music video is the continuation of Farmer's previous single "Dégénération" and is the last part of a short film called The Farmer Project, broadcast in January 2009.
+Directed by Bruno Aveillan, the accompanying music video is the continuation of Farmer's previous single "Dégénération" and is the second and final part of a short film called The Farmer Project, broadcast in January 2009.
 In the video, the singer portrays a supernatural character who saves animals from testing and heals them.
 Although a survey showed that a minority of the voters wanted the song as the third single, "Si j'avais au moins..." received positive reviews and achieved some success on the French Singles Chart, debuting at number-one.
 Farmer performed the song on television during the NRJ Music Awards show on 17 January 2009 and on the 2009 Mylène Farmer en tournée tour.